 Don’t let Ryan Holiday‘s goat-y, remote farm life fool you, the man is a marketing mastermind.
 Having apprenticed under Robert Greene, who wrote The 48 Laws of Power, he went on to become director of marketing for American Apparel.
 He’s pulled crazy PR stunts for big brands and authors, but 3-4 years ago, his focus shifted a lot.

 Since then, he’s published three books about Stoicism, lives a humble life in Texas and spends a lot of his time writing.
 Looks like he’s learned how to keep his ego in check.
 Ego Is The Enemy will help you do the same.

-Putting reigns on your ego helps you in both good and bad times, because you’ll neither stress about failures, nor let success turn you into a diva.
+Putting reins on your ego helps you in both good and bad times, because you’ll neither stress about failures, nor let success turn you into a diva.
 Here are my 3 favorite ways to make it happen:

 - Be a perpetual student.
 It’ll keep you modest.